North Georgia Tubing Guide

 4. Remember, most outposts have picnic tables; if they have a picnic area, you may want to pack a nice lunch so you can relax by the river before or after your trip.

-5. Many outposts have a changing area or even shower facilities.
-Bring towels for everyone so you can get out of your wet clothes after your tubing adventure.
+5. Many outposts have a changing area and even shower facilities.
+Bring towels for everyone so you can get out of your wet clothes after your river tubing adventure.